gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 I tried to sit up, but I was too weak.
 It was like one of those bad dreams where you're a puppet whose strings have been cut, so that you can see and hear, but you can't move.
-"Can't \..."
+"Can't ..."
 I gasped.
 For some reason it seemed funny to me.
 I started to chuckle, but it turned into a wheeze.

 Razi frowned.
 "Well, then who fished you out of the---oh.
 Hm.
 Interesting."
 He turned the ring over in his hand thoughtfully, then tucked it into his pocket and struggled to his feet.
 "And where's my damn sword?
-If there's even a scratch on it\..."
+If there's even a scratch on it..."

 In the end, I went for help, so that Razi could stay and look after Hediyeh.
 It wasn't a good idea.
 I only had to walk as far as the goat